Race and health in the United States: Environmental Racism

 Native American tribes in 2012 occupied 95 million acres of various ecosystems across the United States.
 Climate change affects the wildlife and resources that many tribes rely on, and activities such as fracking threaten their access to clean water.
 Alaskan Native Americans use surrounding resources for approximately 80% of their diets and have faced coastal flooding as a result of climate change, so they are an especially vulnerable group.
 The tribes will sometimes be willing to stay on the same land they have occupied for many years, even if the environment becomes threatening, which leads to health problems such as consuming contaminated water.

 One of the most recent examples of environmental effects on American Indian and Alaska Native people is the Keystone XL Pipeline affair, which involves a 1,200-mile pipeline crossing through the territory of the Fort Belknap Indian Community of Montana and the Rosebud Sioux Tribe of South Dakota.
-While then-President Barack Obama halted construction in 2015 following protests citing fears of water contamination and the lack of research on the impact for Native communities, President Donald Trump approved construction shortly upon entering office.
+President Barack Obama halted construction in 2015 following protests citing fears of water contamination and the lack of research on the impact for Native communities, but President Donald Trump approved construction shortly upon entering office.
 In 2018, Native groups put forward a lawsuit against the 2017 permit citing a failure to respect historically established borders and to conduct a risk assessment.
 In October 2019, over 380,000 gallons of crude oil were spilled by the Keystone Pipeline in North Dakota, affecting nearby wetlands.